DataDog/documentation/content/en/tracing/trace_collection/custom_instrumentation/go/dd-api-v2.md

       text: 'Explore your services, resources, and traces'
 ---

-<div class="alert alert-info">This documentation is for the Go Tracer v1.x.
-If you are looking for v2.x preview documentation, see the <a href="/tracing/trace_collection/custom_instrumentation/go/dd-api-v2">Go Custom Instrumentation using the Datadog API</a> documentation.</div>
+<div class="alert alert-info">[PREVIEW] This documentation is for v2.x preview of the Go Tracer.
+If you are looking for v1.x documentation, see the <a href="/tracing/trace_collection/custom_instrumentation/go/dd-api">Go Custom Instrumentation using the Datadog API</a> documentation.</div>

 <div class="alert alert-info">